merriam/techtree/doc/plan.md

          - run web server and connect to it
          - suck off logs

-   Need a vagrant file to spin up a docker
-   Need to understand docker files
-   Need to create a structure:
-      src, lib, bin
-   Need to figure out Travis CI
+   * Need to figure out Travis CI
-      need to set up a git repo
-   Need to select some testing tools
+   * Need to select some testing tools (jasmine?)
-   Serving via Node.js

-   Open a terminal in emacs....
+   * Learn node.js
+   * macros in js?

 ))